- Product Reviews

 - Bundled Products

-With this unique and user-friendly Etch Remover / Marble Polishing product, removing water-stains and spots, glass-rings, dull spots and damage from acid and chemical etching has never been easier!
+This unique and user-friendly Etch Remover / Marble Polishing compound easily removes water-stains, glass-rings, and dull spots to restore the shiny finish.
+Repairing damage from acid and chemical etching has never been easier!

 SAVE 15% on the Etch Remover when also purchasing the "Bundle" (see tab on this page above) Etch Remover + Granite & Marble Spray Cleaner.
 The Marble Repair Kit offers complete care with repair, cleaning, and polishing products.

-Restore the shine to your polished marble and travertine surfaces with this very popular and effective professional-grade marble polishing & etch repair product.
+Restore the shine to your polished marble and travertine surfaces with this very popular and effective professional-grade etch repair marble polishing powder.
 Excellent for light scratch repair as well.

 NOTE: For use on polished (shiny) surfaces only (marble, travertine, limestone, and onyx).
-For etch marks that feel rough-to-the-touch use the Etch Remover / Marble Polishing Pads - Drill Kit.
+For black marble or etch marks that feel rough-to-the-touch use the Etch Remover / Marble Polishing Pads - Drill Kit.
+Black marble is more difficult to repolish than other marble colors and the Drill Kit product is more suitable.
+However, on black marble a professional may be needed in some cases.

 Not for use on honed or other non-polished surfaces (it will make the surface shiny).
-Will not re-polish granite, quartzite, serpentine (green marble), black marble, or quartz countertops.
-These stones require the service of a stone restoration professional.
+Will not re-polish granite, quartzite, serpentine (green marble), or quartz countertops.
+To repolish green marble (serpentine) or granite use the Granite Polishing Kit.

 TIP: The Etch Remover product must be neutralized and removed from the treated area after and/or in-between applications.
 We recommend using this Granite & Marble Cleaner for this purpose and for general marble cleaning.